ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ---

-## 10. Institutional Pre‑Judgment: Preventive Measures and High‑Volume Case Intake
+## 10. INSTITUTIONAL PRE‑JUDGMENT: PREVENTIVE MEASURES AND HIGH‑VOLUME CASE INTAKE

-A further structural feature of the 2024–2026 consolidation phase is the emergence of what comparative institutional analysis describes as *pre‑judgment*: the activation of preventive or interim measures before a final judicial ruling is issued.
+A further structural feature of the 2024–2026 consolidation phase is the emergence of what comparative institutional analysis describes as pre‑judgment: the activation of preventive or interim measures before a final judicial ruling is issued.
 This phenomenon does not imply a determination of guilt; rather, it reflects an institutional assessment that a case is systemically significant enough to warrant early intervention.

+Preventive Measures in Parliamentary Context
 In many parliamentary systems, interim measures against sitting legislators are limited to cases involving corruption, personal misconduct, or criminal behaviour unrelated to legislative activity.
 It is therefore comparatively unusual for preventive measures to be applied in response to actions that fall within the scope of parliamentary functions, such as the co‑sponsoring of a bill or participation in legislative debate.

 Thailand’s constitutional and ethics framework, however, permits such measures under Section 235 of the 2017 Constitution, enabling the National Anti‑Corruption Commission and the Supreme Court to impose temporary suspensions or restrictions while proceedings are ongoing.

+As of 9 April 2026, the NACC formally delivered the case files to the Supreme Court.
+Public reporting indicated that, upon acceptance of the petition, the Court may order the immediate suspension of the ten serving MPs named in the case — including the People’s Party leader and deputy leader — before substantive judicial review has begun.

+High‑Volume Case Intake and Saturation Signalling
-The anticipated intake of approximately 10,000¹ case files related to Section 112 further illustrates what institutional theory terms *saturation signalling*: the use of high‑volume case acceptance to indicate that a legal domain has been elevated to a priority category.
+The anticipated intake of approximately 10,000¹ case files related to Section 112 further illustrates what institutional theory terms saturation signalling: the use of high‑volume case acceptance to indicate that a legal domain has been elevated to a priority category.
 High‑volume intake does not predetermine outcomes, but it communicates that the institution considers the underlying issue to be of heightened constitutional relevance.

+Structural Perception of Pre‑Judgment
 When combined with the possibility of suspending ten sitting MPs before a final ruling, these mechanisms contribute to the perception of pre‑judgment at the structural level.
 The measures operate not as determinations of wrongdoing but as precautionary interventions within an institutional architecture that treats Section 112 as a constitutionally sensitive domain.
 This dynamic reinforces the broader consolidation pattern identified in this chapter: the relocation of Section 112 from ordinary legislative contestation into a protected and pre‑emptively regulated constitutional space.

 ¹ This figure is not derived from an official dataset.
 It represents an analytical projection based on two documented structural mechanisms: (1) the high‑volume, complaint‑driven activation pattern of Section 112 since 2020, including instances where individual actors have submitted large numbers of complaints in short periods; and (2) public statements by political and civil society groups indicating an intention to systematically file all perceived violations, including retroactive submissions.
 The number therefore functions as a theoretical magnitude illustrating saturation signalling rather than as an empirical case count.

 ---

-## 11. The Decline of Classical Parliamentary Immunity: Structural Reconfiguration of Legislative Protection

-A further structural development of the 2024–2026 consolidation phase is the effective erosion of classical parliamentary immunity.
-In many parliamentary systems, immunity protects core legislative functions—proposing bills, debating, and voting—from judicial or administrative intervention.
-Its purpose is functional rather than personal: to ensure that legislators can engage in democratic deliberation without fear of sanction.

-The ethics proceedings against 44 MPs for co‑sponsoring the 2021 reform bill mark a departure from this traditional model.
-Legislative activity itself became subject to ethical scrutiny, not on the basis of personal misconduct but on the grounds of constitutional incompatibility.
-Under this expanded interpretation, the intent and ideological orientation of a legislative proposal can constitute an ethical violation if deemed inconsistent with the constitutional order.

-This shift reconfigures the balance between parliamentary autonomy and constitutional protection.
-Legislative immunity yields to a broader duty to safeguard the state’s foundational structure, as defined by judicial interpretation.
-The possibility of suspending MPs before a final ruling further illustrates this transformation: preventive measures, historically reserved for corruption or personal wrongdoing, now extend into the domain of legislative conduct.

-The resulting framework narrows the operational space of parliamentary deliberation.
-It establishes a precedent in which legislative initiatives touching constitutionally sensitive domains—particularly Section 112—are subject to pre‑emptive institutional intervention.
-This development contributes to the broader consolidation pattern by redefining the functional boundaries of parliamentary activity and signalling the end of classical immunity in the Thai context.
+## 11. DER RÜCKGANG DER KLASSISCHEN PARLAMENTARISCHEN IMMUNITÄT: STRUKTURELLE UMGESTALTUNG DES GESETZLICHEN SCHUTZES
+Eine weitere strukturelle Entwicklung der Konsolidierungsphase 2024–2026 ist die effektive Erosion der klassischen parlamentarischen Immunität.
+In vielen parlamentarischen Systemen schützt die Immunität zentrale gesetzgeberische Funktionen – Gesetzesvorschläge, Debattieren und Abstimmungen – vor gerichtlichen oder administrativen Eingriffen.
+Ihr Zweck ist funktional und nicht persönlich: sicherzustellen, dass Gesetzgeber demokratische Beratung ohne Angst vor Sanktionen führen können.

+### *Ausweitung der ethischen Prüfung auf das gesetzgeberische Verhalten*
+Die Ethikverfahren gegen 44 Abgeordnete wegen der Mitunterzeichnung des Reformgesetzes von 2021 markieren eine erhebliche Ausweitung des Geltungsbereichs der parlamentarischen Ethik (Chariyatham).
+Historisch gesehen konzentrierten sich Ethiküberprüfungen in Thailand – im Einklang mit internationaler Praxis – auf persönliches Fehlverhalten, Korruption oder Interessenkonflikte.
+Während der Konsolidierungsphase wurde der ethische Rahmen jedoch erweitert, um die ideologische Ausrichtung der Gesetzgebungstätigkeit selbst einzubeziehen.

+Nach dieser erweiterten Auslegung kann das Einleiten oder Unterstützen von Gesetzgebung als ethischer Verstoß ausgelegt werden, wenn es als unvereinbar mit der verfassungsmäßigen Ordnung angesehen wird.
+Die gesetzgeberische Immunität, traditionell als Schutz der zentralen parlamentarischen Funktionen verstanden, weicht nun einer verfassungsmäßig definierten Pflicht, die grundlegende Struktur des Staates zu schützen, wie sie von Aufsichtsbehörden interpretiert wird.

+### *Folgen für die parlamentarische Autonomie*
+Die daraus resultierenden Sanktionen – potenziell lebenslange politische Verbote und vorübergehende Suspendierungen – wirken nicht nur auf der Ebene der individuellen Verantwortlichkeit, sondern auch als strukturelle Korrektur.
+Sie grenzen die zulässigen Grenzen des parlamentarischen Diskurses zu Abschnitt 112 ab und schaffen einen Präzedenzfall, in dem die Absicht der Gesetzgeber ethischer Prüfung unterliegt.

+Diese Transformation schränkt den operativen Raum der parlamentarischen Beratung ein.
+Präventive Maßnahmen, die historisch Korruption oder persönliches Fehlverhalten vorbehalten waren, erstrecken sich nun in den Bereich des legislativen Verhaltens.
+Der Wandel trägt zum breiteren Konsolidierungsmuster bei, indem er die funktionalen Grenzen parlamentarischer Aktivitäten neu definiert und das Ende der klassischen Immunität in als verfassungsmäßig sensibel eingestuften Bereichen signalisiert.

 ---